oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### CLA

 Oppia is licensed under Apache v2.
-Please [sign the CLA](https://goo.gl/forms/AttNH80OV0) so that we can accept your contributions.
+Please [sign the CLA](https://goo.gl/forms/AttNH80OV0) so that we can accept your contributions and redistribute the code you contribute under this license.

 ### GitHub